British Commonwealth War and Campaign Medals Awarded to New Zealanders - The British War Medal

 Clasps and Bars

 Rather unusually, no clasps were issued for this medal, although it was originally intended to do so.
 However, there were so many operational areas and theatres of war to be included (79 clasps were recommended by the British Army and a further 68 clasps were recommended by the Royal Navy), that the proposal was abandoned as impractical.
+The very large cost to issue so many clasps also appears to have been a significant factor in the clasp proposals not being implemented.
 The naval clasps were authorised in Britain on 7 July 1920, and miniatures of these clasps are known to exist, but the actual clasps were never issued.

 Order of Wear